 • The coolest hostel is… Tribal Hostel.
 Super cool, open and tropical, you won’t find a better place to stay than Tribal.
 In the quiet area of Pererenan Bali, and with a huge coworking space, Tribal has it all!

 • The best food is found in… Jakarta.
 This city takes satay to a whole new level.
-Be sure to try as many satay sticks as possible – and Nasi Goreng, of course.
+Stay in Jakarta to try as many satay sticks as possible – and Nasi Goreng, of course.

 Backpacking The Philippines